 But let me roll back a little bit.
 I read, recently, that people with digestive issues such as IBS will often feel better when they give up commercially-prepared regular breads and switch to only fermented breads like sourdough.
 I decided to give that a try, so for the next several weeks, I am eschewing any commercial bread and only eating my own homemade, sourdough breads.
 It is definitely worth a try.
 In addition, I am lactose intolerant, so I like to control how much cheese is on a pizza.
 And anyway, it's so hard to find a place that will make a green olives and bacon pizza.

 For those reasons, plus the simple pleasure of being responsible for my own food, I usually make our pizzas.
 I am happy to note that I did not inherit my Mom's pizza-curse: the few times she made homemade pizza?
-Some distant relative would drop dead!
-Now that all my rellies are distant, I'm doubly grateful she did not pass that one on to me.
+Some relative in another state would drop dead!
+Now that all my rellies are far away, I'm doubly grateful she did not pass that one on to me.

 We'll start at the beginning (a very good place to start...name that movie).
 I let my starter come up to room temp and divided it.
 I used half for my pizza dough, and the other half was fed and left to ferment a bit before it went back in the fridge for the next feeding.